Project budgets

 The Construction Contracts Act states what payments can be withheld from a contractor.
 The board may want to withhold a payment, for example, if the quality of work is poor.
 Check what you can do under the Act before taking this step.

-For more details visit the Consumer NZ(external link) website.
+For more details visit Consumer NZ website:

 Manage cashflow